 Be an informed consumer, learn how to read labels, and pay attention to those hidden sugars.
 A smoothie and granola bar can have as negative of an impact as can an energy drink.

-Stabilizing blood sugar will produce many other positive results, such as pain free menstrual periods, clear skin, higher energy, better sleep, healthy weight, reduced cardiovascular risk, etc. These 10 steps are a sample of my full Get healthy program where I teach you how to nourish your body, so it works in sync with your bio-individual needs and to create results that you desire.
-If you're interested in learning more and ready to stop sabotaging your hormones, take control back and experience immediate impact get in touch.
+Stabilizing blood sugar will produce many other positive results, such as pain free menstrual periods, clear skin, balanced hormones for increased energy, better sleep, healthy weight, reduced cardiovascular risk, etc. These 10 steps are a sample of my full Nourished to Alive Program where you get to discover how to nourish your body, so it works in sync with your bio-individual needs.

-Learn more, book your complimentary 15min session today to receive personalized recommendations that will help you break-up with sugar and set you free to enjoy a healthy and happy life.
+Book your complimentary 15min session today to receive 1-3 personalized recommendations that will help you break-up with sugar and set you free to enjoy a healthy and happy life right now.

 Sugar addiction: pushing the drug-sugar analogy to the limit. https://pubmed.ncbi.nlm.nih.gov/23719144/